-I happened to recall that Robert Herjavec founded the company.
+I happened to recall the time when Robert Herjavec founded the company.
 In fact, I believe I was one of the first customers of The Herjavec Group; they had assisted March of Dimes Canada by implementing an email security appliance.
 Since that day, I have been virtually following Robert and his company.
 As the company grew, many things changed, including product and service offerings, people and offices.
 The one thing that has not changed, is their sense of pride, its core people and their quality of service.

 In addition to timely updates that the company provides on LinkedIn and other social networks, if you haven’t already, you should also consider following Robert, as he often shares the stories and wisdom that made him into a Canadian success story.